-- Produce leaders with strong analytical and financial decision-making skills.
+- Building on a liberal arts education to produce leaders with strong analytical and financial decision-making skills.

-- Ensure that students understand the theory and application of financial economics, including an appreciation of the uses and limitations of available data..
+- Ensuring that students understand the theory and application of financial economics, including how to use modern quantitative methods.

-- Develop superior oral and written communication skills appropriate for audiences of various types.
+- Developing superior oral and written communication skills appropriate for audiences of various types.

-- Provide a solid foundation in ethical standards for financial decision makers and leaders in finance.
+- Providing a solid foundation in ethical standards for financial decision makers and leaders in finance.

 Student Learning Outcomes

-The student learning outcomes in the required and elective courses include:
+The student learning outcomes of the program consist of:

-- Demonstrate an understanding of the theory and practice of corporate finance.
+- Demonstrating an understanding of the theory and practice of corporate finance from a managerial perspective.

-- Perform financial statement analysis and corporate valuation for informing business decisions.
+- Performing financial statement analysis and corporate valuation for informing business decisions.

-- Develop a thorough grounding of asset pricing and portfolio management.
+- Developing a thorough grounding of asset pricing and portfolio management.

-- Present research and analysis in a logical and coherent manner in both oral and written form.
+- Presenting research and analysis in a logical and coherent manner in both oral and written communication.

 Application Information for the Master of Arts in Finance Degree

+The application process for the Master of Arts in Finance program allows students to showcase themselves and we expect all admitted students to be exceptional.
+The application includes a written application, short essays, an official transcript from the student’s undergraduate college, a resume, two letters of recommendation, and submission of GMAT or GRE test results.
 Quantitative scores on these graduate exams are expected to be high (90th percentile).
-Assessment of leadership potential and interpersonal skills is important, and interviews are an integral part of the admission process.
+Assessment of leadership potential and interpersonal skills is important and interviews are an integral part of the admission process.
 Applications are decided on in stages, so that students may submit applications and be assured of a decision by a specific date.
 More details are available at the program website.